zaxcie/data-resources/README.md

 # Data Resources

 Hello!
-This repository is meant as a resource for anyone with questions related to data analytics, data engineering or BI :)
+This repository is meant as a resource for anyone with questions related to data analytics, data engineering or BI.

 It contains: